codeforbtv/baby-equipment-exchange/README.md

 ```
 6. install visual studio code.
 7. run visual studio code and install Visual Studio Code Dev Containers extension, for documentation on this extension (https://code.visualstudio.com/docs/devcontainers/containers)
-8. Download VScode extension called "Remote Development"
+8. download VScode extension called "Remote Development"
 9. in visual studio code press ctrl+shit+p to open command palette and select Dev Containers: Attach to Running Container (https://code.visualstudio.com/docs/devcontainers/attach-container)
 10. select the Attach to Container inline action on the container you want to connect to
 11. verify your connection by going to the remote tab in VScode
 12. open folder and navigate to /home/user/projects/baby-equipment-exchange/
-13. Create a new file called serviceAccount.json, you need to contact the repo admin to get the content of this file
+13. create a new file called serviceAccount.json, you need to contact the repo admin to get the content of this file
 14. open a new terminal in VScode (verify that it's connected to the container not your host machine) the following command should start the emulators and the app:
 ```
 export GOOGLE_APPLICATION_CREDENTIALS="/home/user/projects/baby-equipment-exchange/serviceAccount.json"